flash62au/EngineDriver_Home/docs/operation/operation.rst

     :name: Recent Severs

 * Start Engine Driver |br|\ You will be presented with the Connection Screen
-* On the Connection Screen there are three ways you can select a WiThrottle server to connect to:
+* On the Connection Screen there are three ways you can select a |wts| to connect to:

   - IP Address and Port
   - Discovered Servers